Top 4 Pre-Trained Models for Image Classification with Python Code

 Step 3: Build and Compile the Model

-Here, I would like to show you an even shorter code for using the ResNet50 model.
-We will use this model just as a layer in a Sequential model, and just add a single Fully Connected Layer on top of it.
+I would like to show you an even shorter code for using the ResNet50 model.
+We will use this pretrained models for image classification model as a layer in a Sequential model and add a single Fully Connected Layer.

-We compile the model and this time let us try the SGD optimizer:
+We compile the image classification model, and this time, let us try the SGD optimizer:

 Step 4: Fitting the model